 There are no specific contraindications for any of the intranasal corticosteroids or azelastine (Astelin).
+Hypersensitivity to any of the ingredients in the nasal spray or inhaler contraindicates its use.

 If a topical corticosteroid replaces a systemic corticosteroid, signs of adrenal insufficiency may appear.